WellingtonOSilva/pyFile/README.md

 ## Matrix

-If you have a defined range use can use pyFile.generateMatrix()
+If you have a defined range you can use pyFile.generateMatrix()

     data = []
     collumns = 240